Cord

 Length

 The length of the cord needed varies based on the application.
-See the Length Spec’s page for details.
+See the Length Spec’s page for details and links to pages on specific knots and hitches.

 Cutting and Sealing Cords

 When cutting nylon or polyester cords, melting the ends using a flame for about 10 seconds and then smoothing with a rag is recommended.
-Heat resistant cords can be sealed with tape or heat shrink tubing or a rope whipping sealer.
+Heat resistant cords (anything with Technora, including Sterling TRC) will not melt and can be sealed with and of the following methods.
+See Shopping List for related product recommendations such as:

-Teufelberger Ocean 8mm cord is very bendable and works on 9.5mm and thicker ropes.
+Teufelberger Ocean 8mm cord is very bendable and has a course sheath which grips well:

-Sterling 7mm Accessory Cord is made of Nylon, bends well and is JRB’s favorite all-around cord.
-It generally works on ropes from 8mm to 11.4mm.
-Buy a bit of extra, like a 50′ length.
+Sterling 7mm Accessory Cord is made of Nylon, bends well but is not as rugged as the 6mm TRC.
+It’s also great for practicing your knots.
+Consider getting a 50′ length.
 You will put it to use in practicing.

 7mm Sterling Cord is also available on Amazon: